Larissavf/gffquerymaster/README.md

 ### Notes

 - The attribute names depend on the file itself, as they can change.
 You can check the attribute names by using the summary option.
-- The Inheritance option is a flag.
+- The inheritance and exact option is a flag.
 When provided, if a feature item contains the desired filter value, all other children and the parent will be written to the output file.
 - If no output path is specified, a general path will be created.
 If the given output path already has an existing file, it will be deleted and overwritten.

 ### Project structure